GSA/data.gov/CONTRIBUTING.md

 See [Releases](https://github.com/GSA/datagov-deploy/wiki/Releases) for details on the platform deployment steps.

+#### Hotfixes

+Occasionally for the platform, we need to skip the usual development workflow to address an urgent issue.
+This is because `develop` requires a lot of manual testing and might not always be in a deployable state (even though we try).
+`hotfix/*` branches are created from the `master` branch and allow us to do the manual testing and validation on a small set of isolated changes.

+Use your discretion when creating a hotfix.
+These are some reasons to create a hotfix:
+- Resolve a significant site outage
+- Fix a major bug
+- Change to the Ansible inventory (new/removed hosts)
+- Removing operator access

+Once the hotfix PR is merged, you should create a backmerge PR into develop (merge the `hotfix/*` branch into `develop).

 ## Pull requests

 Developers should feel empowered to review each others code, even if you're not